The base class for all Swing components except top-level containers.

 responsibility of the individual classes

-that extend JComponent
+that extend JComponent.

 putClientProperty

-and getClientProperty
+and getClientProperty methods,

 you can associate name-object pairs

-with any object that descends from JComponent
+with any object that descends from JComponent.

 Swing package description